 Biography

 SAVA VEMIĆ, born 1987 in Belgrade, studied music and voice at the University of Arts in his hometown and continued it as a member of the Metropolitan Opera’s Lindemann Young Artist Development Program (LYADP) under mentorship of Maestro James Levine where he spent 3 years.
-At the Met Opera he was studying with singers such as Renata Scotto, Dimitirs Kavrakos and Bonaldo Giaiotti among many others.
+At the Met Opera he has worked closely with the Greek bass Dimitris Kavrakos, but also with Bonaldo Giaiotti and Renata Scotto among many other singers, conductors and directors.

-In 2021/22 season Sava appeared as Ramfis/Aida in Semperoper Dresden and King/Aida in Arena di Verona festival.
+In 2021/22 season Sava appeared as Ramfis/Aida in Semperoper Dresden and King/Aida in Arena di Verona festival, as Ferrando/Trovatore with Teatro Massimo in Palermo while in Luxembourg he gave concert of Mozart arias for bass.
 He also sang important roles in the Munich's Gärtnerplatztheater: King of England Enrico VIII/Anna Bolena, Sarastro/Magic flute, Gremin/Eugene Onegin, Sparafucile/Rigoletto, Crespel/Tales of Hoffmann, Commendatore/Don Giovanni.
 He gave recital of Schubert, Tchaikovsky and Rachmaninoff songs in Gärtnerplatztheater as well.

 In 2020/21 season Sava made his role debut as the King of England Enrico VIII/Anna Bolena and reappeared as Sarastro/Magic flute, Gremin/Eugene Onegin and Comendatore/Don Giovanni in Munich's Gärtnerplatztheater.